flaviusb/jewels/lessonplans.md

 First into to Krieg: Wing Chun Style pushing hands

+Aside: Iron Plum Fist Style pushing hands - extreme close range, elbows and throat crushing, close guard.

+(This is where we got up to before the session had to stop)

 Dragon striking

 Quick aside about distance - the distance many people seem to train at is one that you should *never* stay at in a fight.
 This translates into bad fight choreography.